uudruid74/RestHome/README.md

 compliment your cron or other scheduler nicely.
 You can run TIMER commands from the StartUpCommand if StartUpCommand is a MACRO.

+TODO: Allow a CANCEL to cancel a previous timer.
+Also, any new timer should cancel all previous timers of the same name!

+TODO: Automatically assign variables whenever an on or off is appended to a command.
+If the value doesn't change, ignore the command.
+Only use this behavior if a command with the "on" or "off" already appended does not exist

+TODO: A SET trigger should allow on/off rather than trigger.
+These branches are taken only if the value changes while a trigger branch is always taken.

+FIXME: How can I change device domains?
+Add the parenthesis params and then start passing the device name in the parameter dictionary rather than its own parameter.
+    ex: command = MACRO suba subb(devicename=LivingRoom-Heater) subc

+Parameters should be URL params, then POST values, then settings params